nabilVindas/GeoLab/README.md

 * outputDir : directory where to save the results.
 * NeigborhoodAtlas : outDirNeighborhoodAtlas.
 * CentroidsAtlas : outDirCentroidsAtlas.
+* ${nbPoints} : number of points per streamline
 * ${nbThreads} : number of threads to use for OpenMP.

 ## To compute the scores of prediction on labelled data

 Your labelled data should be in the form of two files :

-* .txt -> labels for each fiber in the form of :
+* .txt -> labels for each streamline in the form of :
 *
-    `fiber_index_k : label_i`
+    `streamline_index_k : label_i`

     `           ...           `

-    `fiber_index_l : label_j`
+    `streamline_index_l : label_j`

   With :
     * label_i, ..., label_j integers.

-    * fiber_index_l is the index of the fiber in the tractogram used as input for segmentation.
+    * streamline_index_l is the index of the streamline in the tractogram used as input for segmentation.

-  If a fiber has multiple labels you just need to have several lines for that fiber.
+  If a streamline has multiple labels you just need to have several lines for that streamline.

 * .dict -> dictionary for the labels in the form of :